kata-ai/kata-platform-docs/docs/nl-studio/tutorials/creating-your-first-nlu-model.md

 The entity type "Trait" can be used to classify a sentence into particular classes.
 We can also use this to determine the intention of a user based on their input.
 Click [here](/nl-studio/entity/#trait) to learn about the "Trait" entity type.

 Let's say that the user can use our chatbot for 4 different options.
-We can
+We can add a unique label these options to put in our entity.

 - Start a pizza order (label: `order`)
 - Ask the available pizza menu/options (label: `askOptions`)